liao961120/pynote/README.md

 ## About

 This is where I write my notes for Python.
+A web site is generated from the notes here, which can be found at <https://pynote.netlify.com>

 Each page of this web site is generated from a Jupyter notebook.
 You can find the source of these notes at [liao961120/pynote](https://github.com/liao961120/pynote)